Rome – the Fourth Century

 One Step Forward, One Step Back

-In the 5th century BC, when Greece was at its height, Rome was mostly down in the dumps its wars being not very successful and its economic activity in decline.
+In the 5th century BC, when Greece was at its height, Rome was mostly down in the dumps: its wars were not very successful and its economic activity was in decline.
 In the 4th century, Rome woke up: it continued to fight wars, but these were mostly successful, and its economy too began to flourish — helped by the success of its wars.
 But it began with one step forward and then one big step back: it began by capturing Veii in 396, but this was followed six years later by the terrible disgrace of the capture of Rome by the Gauls in 390.

 The capture of Veii was Rome’s first really big success since the expulsion of the kings more than a century before.
 Veii was an Etruscan town, one of the twelve towns which made up the Etruscan league, but it was the southern most of these Etruscan towns, only 12 miles north of Rome on the opposite bank of the River Tiber.